ggerganov/llama.cpp/docs/llguidance.md

 %ignore /[ \t\f\r\n]+/
 ```

-The GBNF grammar would be very similar, but `ID` and `NUMBER` would typically be
-lowercase, and would be internally translated to a CFG, instead of being kept as regular expressions.
-Also, in the last line we define that all whitespace should be ignored.
-This would have to specified explicitly everywhere in the GBNF format.

-While it is possible to write a grammar with only lowercase symbols, it will be much slower than a grammar with lexemes.
-You will also eventually get an error about 'single-byte lexemes' from LLGuidance.
-Typically, renaming some symbols to uppercase will fix this.
+In GBNF, lexemes like `ID` and `NUMBER` are typically lowercase and converted to CFG rules instead of remaining regular expressions.
+Ignoring whitespace would need to be explicitly specified everywhere.

+Writing grammars without lexemes would be slower and might result in "single-byte lexeme" errors in LLGuidance, fixable by renaming symbols to uppercase.

-## Error handling
+## Error Handling

-Currently, errors are just printed to stderr, and the generation continues.
-This can hopefully be improved in the future.
+Errors are currently printed to `stderr`, and generation continues.
+Improved error handling may be added in the future.